The completed story

 “I feel a lot better, Dad.”

 “You are welcome.
 Now,” Stoick shooed Hiccup off his lap, “I need to go be Chief for awhile.
-First, I will write your sentences and you can begin copying them for me to read tonight.”
+First, I will write your lines and you can begin copying them for me to read tonight.”
 He squatted and ruffled his son’s hair.
 “Do a good job, and tonight we can spend extra time together.”
 Stoick rose, dashed off two sentences, and gave his son a smile.
 “You might want a nap; you and I will be up late.”
 Hiccup’s eyes got bigger; his Dad would talk to him about the constellations.

 “You’re the best, Dad!”